databrary/presentations/crd/crd_curation.md

 In order for these tools to make sense, we had to adopt language and research organizing principles from our target community.
 These researchers call the analytic units of their studies 'sessions' (Bakeman & Quera, 2012).
 Within each session, we assign the general term 'record' to any piece of metadata that describes a session.
 Records may include the participants, activities, and research defined study groups within them.
-The pre-defined records available in ther upload interface were drawn from what we observed to be the most common pieces of metadata across multiple sample labs.
+The predefined records available in the upload interface were drawn from what we observed to be the most common pieces of metadata across multiple sample labs.

 ###Interfaces
 More importantly, we needed to craft interfaces that were transparent and familiar to our community.